sensorlab/sna-lgtc-support/README.md

    SNC guest board after the host boots.
  * `wlconf` - Configuration for the TI WL1837 wi-fi module.
  * `bluetooth` - Using Bluetooth on WL1837.
+ * `figures` - Photos and other figures related to the SNA-LGTC board.

 Other related repositories and documents: